MikaPetteriLundgren/Arduino-Temp-Hum-Logger/README.md

 **Functionality of the sketch**

-Sketch reads current time from the RTC clock and checks is it time to perform temperature and humidity measurement functions.
+Sketch reads current time from the RTC clock and checks is it time to run temperature and humidity measurement functions.
-After the temperature and humidity is measured, values will be added to the data string which is sent to Arduino based gateway via 433MHz RF link which will then send the data to the MQTT server.
+After the temperature and humidity values are measured, values will be added to the data string with IDX and dtype values.
+The data string is then converted to char array and sent to Arduino based gateway via 433MHz RF link  which will then send the data to the MQTT server.
 So this sketch doesn't send temperature and humidity data directly to the MQTT server.

 There is also a sleep function in main loop which will decrease overall power consumption.